Interview: beer pro Clay Harding (38 Degrees Ale House & Grill)

 Clay Harding grew up surrounded by craft beer.
 His stepfather, Dennis Hartman, co-owned Crown City Brewery in Pasadena.
-However, Harding charted his own path, managing restaurants in The South before returning home to the San Gabriel Valley and ultimately partnering with Chuck Fata, Mike Fata, and Brian Sugita on null in Alhambra in 2009.
+However, Harding charted his own path, managing restaurants in The South before returning home to the San Gabriel Valley and ultimately partnering with Chuck Fata, Mike Fata, and Brian Sugita on 38 Degrees in Alhambra in 2009.
 He first stepped out from Behind The Taps on Food GPS in 2010.
 Since then, Harding co-founded the craft beer pop-up, CoLAlaboration, which is currently hibernating, and has become one of the leading beer tastemakers in Los Angeles.
 On February 14, we met at 38 Degrees and Harding shared hop-fueled insights.

 Was it a given that you would work with beer for a living, or did you consider other career paths?